brianSalk/blast_practice_data/README.md

 ## Getting Started With Blast
 Blast comes with many different commands.
 This tutorial will serve as an introduction and as such will only require the use of two BLAST programs: \
 `blastn` and `makeblastdb` \
-`blastn` is used to align nucleotide queries to a database of nucleotides and `makeblastdb` is used to create our database. \
+`blastn` is used to align nucleotide queries from [fasta](https://zhanggroup.org/FASTA/) files to a database of nucleotides and `makeblastdb` is used to create our database. \
 We need to create a database because BLAST is not designed to compare two fasta files directly.
 ### make a database using new_species.fasta as a reference
 ```